Hamiltonian Dynamics in Haskell

 diff myFunc :: RealFloat a => a -> a

-If we have a function a function from a sized vector to a scalar, we can use grad to get its gradient:
+If we have a function from a sized vector to a scalar, we can use grad to get its gradient:

 -- import qualified Data.Vector.Sized as V